nabeels91/rockpaperscissors/README.md

 instructions:

-this si the rock paper scissors app in javascript.
+this is the rock paper scissors app in javascript.

 definately one for the portfolio and to redo once or twice.